 This is a question many parents ask, so here are a few suggestions that might prove helpful..

 * Read bedtime stories.

 * Discuss the stories, predict what might happen next before you turn the page.

 * Sing nursery rhymes and songs together.

-* Listen to CD’S of favorite fairy tales.
+* Listen to CD’S of favourite fairy tales, songs, rhymes.

 * Talk to your child about every day activities.

 * Allow children to explore their creative skills through drawing, painting, colouring, using playdoh